 Spring is the best of both worlds.
 Want to sneak in a few last runs on your backcountry skis, snowmobile or snow bike?
 Winter still sparkles just a few hundred feet up from Leadville, where the East Side Mining District remains covered in snow.

 Prefer a warm-weather adventure?
 If you like to fish, head a few miles south to Hayden Reservoir, or cast your line in the spring flows just beginning on the Arkansas River.
 Go just a little further south, and you can whitewater raft the rising river.
 Twin Lakes is now ice-free and ready for you to float your boat.
 Or bike or hike around the shore or explore the ghost resort of Interlaken.

 Enjoy pre-season lodging rates and uncrowded trails, tours, and restaurants.
 Just like a spring flower, area attractions are opening slowly for summer.
 Catch these before the summer rush:

-- Temple Israel has just opened the doors to this frontier synagogue, now a museum.
+- Temple Israel: Don’t miss this frontier synagogue, now a museum.

-- Healy House Museum and Dexter Cabin take you back in time starting Friday, May 18.
+- Healy House Museum and Dexter Cabin: Step back in time.

 3. The weather is full of surprises—just like Leadville.

 When you’re 10,152’ high in the Rockies, springtime can mean flying snow or warm sun, sometimes all within the same hour.
 But whether you’re experiencing winter or summer, it’s always beautiful.